In the world of defensive firearms, there’s compact, subcompact, and downright tiny. We’re talking about mouse guns!

 Mouse guns might look all kinds of adorable, but don’t let their size fool you.

 Pocket pistols are almost always a bear to shoot.
-Sure, most of them are chambered in softer shooting subcalibers, but their petite proportions don’t do anything to tame recoil.
+Sure, most of them are chambered in softer shooting calibers, but their ultra-low weight and short grips don’t help tame recoil.

-Things can get pretty snappy, muzzle rise can be hard to tame, and they tend to slip around in your hand when you shoot.
-Honestly, a slimy, wriggling catfish is easier to hold onto.
+They can be pretty snappy, muzzle rise can be hard to manage, and they tend to slip around in your hand when you shoot.
+Honestly, a slimy, wriggling catfish is easier to hold.
 You’ll need a solid stance, a steady hand, and a firm grip to keep these rodents in line.

-But it’s important to keep things real.
-Don’t expect a pipsqueak mouse gun to do the job of a full-size handgun in a substantial caliber.
+It’s important to be realistic.
+Don’t expect a mouse gun to do the job of a full-size handgun in a substantial caliber.

 Final Thoughts